-As companies move talent across the globe, they must also remained attuned to occurrences both natural and man-made that could impact their assignees and programs.
+As companies move talent across the globe, they must also remain attuned to occurrences both natural and man-made that could impact their assignees and programs.
 Part of our role as trusted partner is keeping clients appraised of such occurrences, and offering seasoned insight and advice.
-On the heels of Hurricane Dorian, political unrest in Hong Kong has been making news, and in this post, Avrom Goldberg, our SVP of Client Services for the APAC, EMEA and LATAM regions, offers an update on conditions.
+Political unrest in Hong Kong has been making news recently, and in this post, Avrom Goldberg, our SVP of Client Services for the APAC, EMEA and LATAM regions, offers an update on conditions.

 Over the past two weeks, the Hong Kong protests have grown with the emergence of radicalized sub-groups within the larger protest movements.
 These groups are causing property damage, especially seen in Mass Transit Railway (MTR) or subway stations ticketing machines resulting in some stations to close for a day.

 Airports are being affected tremendously as a target site for the protest movements, with the traffic to Hong Kong International Airport being disrupted on weekends, and access roads to the airport, as well as entry to the airport itself now tightly monitored and controlled.

 It is highly advisable for travelers to arrive at the airport several hours early for check-in and contact Airline Customer Services for updated flight and airport information before departure.

 Police have greatly increased their predisposition to respond quickly, in force and with force – so it is becoming quite routine to see confrontations between police and protesters in multiple locations across Hong Kong involving violence of some sort and multiple arrests.
 However, such confrontations till now have been limited to weekends or nighttime.